William Hull: Michigan Territory Governor (1805-1813) and War of 1812 (1812-1815)

-March to Detroit
+March to Detroit (1812)

-Hull arrived in Cincinnati on May 10, 1812 and took command of the militia at Dayton on May 25.
+Hull arrived in Cincinnati on May 10, 1812, and took command of the militia at Dayton on May 25.
 The militia comprised three regiments who elected Duncan McArthur, Lewis Cass, and James Findlay as their commanding Colonels.
-They marched to Staunton and then to Urbana, Ohio where they were joined by the 300-man 4th Infantry Regiment.
+They marched to Staunton and then to Urbana, Ohio, where they were joined by the 300-man 4th Infantry Regiment.
 The men of the militia were ill-equipped and little trained, averse to strong military discipline.
-Hull relied on the infantry regiment to quell several instances of insubordination on the remainder of the march.
-By the end of June, the army had reached the rapids of the Maumee River, where he committed the first of the errors that reflected poorly on him later.
+Hull relied on the regulars to maintain discipline among the militia during the march.On June 15, 1812, Hull's force of over 2,000 men departed Urbana for Detroit.
+Rain and difficult terrain slowed their progress, and they did not reach the rapids of the Maumee River until June 29.

-The United States declared war on Britain on June 18, 1812, and that same day Secretary Eustis sent two letters to General Hull.
+Unbeknownst to Hull, the United States United States Congress declared war on the United Kingdom on June 18, 1812, and that same day Secretary Eustis sent two letters to commanding General Hull.
 He sent one of them by special messenger which arrived on June 24—but it did not mention the declaration of war.
 The second one did announce the declaration of war, but Eustis sent it via the postal service and it did not arrive until July 2.
 As a result, Hull was still unaware that his army was at war when he reached the rapids of the Maumee.
-Taking advantage of the waterway, he sent the schooner Cuyahoga Packet ahead of the army to Detroit with a number of invalids, supplies, and official documents; but the British commander at Fort Amherstburg had received the declaration of war two days earlier, and he captured the ship as it sailed past.
+In the meantime, while camped at the Maumee Rapids, taking advantage of the waterway, he sent the schooner Cuyahoga Packet ahead of the army to Detroit with a number of invalids, supplies, and official documents; but the British commander at Fort Amherstburg had received the declaration of war two days earlier, and he captured the ship as it sailed past.
 Thus, he gained all of Hull's military papers and plans for an attack on Fort Amherstburg.